npm/jobs/2015 q3 on-site engineer.md

 onboarding process in order to get a feel for what matters most to our users.

 npm is an open-source focused company.
-Despite npm On-Site being one of our flagship paid products, we hope to take steps towards open-sourcing many of its components.
+Because npm On-Site is one of our flagship paid products, we hope to take steps towards open-sourcing many of its components.
 This will be an important aspect of your job.